Pick your Poison: Undetectability versus Robustness in Data Poisoning Attacks: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets.} We experiment with two image classification datasets: CIFAR-10~\cite{cifar10} and ImageNet~\cite{imagenet}.
 CIFAR-10 consists of 50k images and 10 class labels with a resolution of $32^2$ pixels.
-ImageNet consists of 1.23m images and 1k class labels, which we resize and then center-crop to a resolution of $224^2$ pixels.
+ImageNet consists of 1.23m images and 1k class labels.
+We resize and center-crop images to a resolution of $224^2$ pixels.

 \textbf{Model Architectures.} We experiment with two model architectures: ResNet-18~\cite{he2016deep} and a pre-trained CLIP~\cite{radford2021learning} model checkpoint released by OpenAI.
 We train all models from scratch on CIFAR-10.
 Due to the high computational demands for re-training even the smallest versions of CLIP (tens of hours on hundreds of GPUs~\cite{ilharco_gabriel_2021_5143773}) from scratch, we instead re-use pre-trained checkpoints and perform backdooring by fine-tuning the models on poisoned data.
 Torchvision provides checkpoints for ResNet-18\footnote{\url{https://pytorch.org/vision/stable/models.html}} and Huggingface provides checkpoints for CLIP\footnote{\url{https://huggingface.co/openai/clip-vit-base-patch32}}.
 All models achieve a high test accuracy: $95\%$ on CIFAR-10, $70\%$ on ImageNet with a ResNet-18, and $73\%$ test accuracy by CLIP.